VividCortex/angular-recaptcha/README.md

 Demo
 ====

 See demo/test.html for an usage example.
-Keep in mind that the captcha only works from a domain and with a correct re-captcha key, so this file wont work if you just load it in your browser.
+Keep in mind that the captcha only works when used from a real domain and with a valid re-captcha key, so this file wont work if you just load it in your browser.

 Usage